mjoblin/vibinui/README.md

 * Cambridge Audio CXNv2 streamer.
 * Local media stored on a NAS running [Asset UPnP].
-* AirPlay running on a Mac.
+* AirPlay from a MacBook.
 * Running Vibin in Chrome on a MacBook and iPad.

 Vibin is not intended to be a complete replacement for the official StreamMagic apps.
-Vibin lacks features such as browsing internet radio, and has no support for TIDAL or Qobuz.
+Vibin lacks features like browsing internet radio, and has no support for TIDAL or Qobuz.

 &ensp;<br />
 ![Vibin]